scikit-build/scikit-build-core/README.md

 need to install everything you want into the full final path inside site-modules (so you will usually prefix everything by the package name).

+> Warning: FindPython does not report the correct SOABI for PyPy due to the
+> SOABI being reported incorrectly.
+This will be fixed in the next release of
+> PyPy.
+And PyPy doesn't support skipping the SOABI to avoid clashes with
+> CPython.
+Pybind11's `pybind11_add_module` handles this correctly for you.

 ## Acknowledgements

 Support for this work was provided by NSF cooperative agreement [OAC-2209877][].